open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 If `R` >= `T`, *keep* the span, else *drop* the span.

 `T` represents the maximum threshold that was applied in all previous consistent sampling stages.
-If the current sampling stage applies a greater threshold value than any stage before, it MUST update (increase) the threshold correspondingly.
+If the current sampling stage applies a greater threshold value than any stage before, it MUST update (increase) the threshold correspondingly by re-encoding the OpenTelemetry TraceState value.

 ## Explanation